OfficeDev/teams-toolkit/packages/api/CONTRIBUTING.md

 ## Pull Request Process

-1. Checkout your local branch from the latest `main` branch and make your changes to your local branch.
+1. Checkout your local branch from the latest `dev` branch and make your changes to your local branch.
 2. Before creating a pull request, make sure:
     - Use eslint plugin to check whether there is any error or warning that breaks the rule. (`npm run lint`)
     - Make sure modified functions are covered by unit tests. (`npm run test:unit`)